Luzbel: History

 The first presentation of this revival was on February 28, 2013, at the Teatro Aldama in Mexico City and began a tour of different cities in Mexico.
 They had a well-received TV presentation in the show Animal Nocturno on Friday, August 9, 2013.
 The word on the street was: 'Luzbel is back in force'.

 On December 1, 2017, Luzbel announced on their Facebook page that Mike de La Rosa departed from the band in amicable terms.
 The singer slot is now filled by hard rock veteran vocalist, Mike Gonzalez (Adam, Erógena, Cisma), with whom they recorded a new album at La Rocka Producciones Studios in Mexico City in 2018.
 The production was done in the format of an EP, to be released in 2019.
 Details were published on the official Luzbel Facebook page.

-The band released their EP on September 10 in both digital and physical formats.
+The band released their EP on September 10 in both digital and physical formats, under the name of “El Retorno a la Obscuridad”.
 The pre-album contains 4 themes, all made, captured and pre-mixed in México City at La Rocka Producciones studios.
 Prior to the mastering, the band and their management decided to contact Dan Swanö in order to mix and master the tracks.
 The tracks from Unisound were delivered sooner than expected with positive feedback from the famous mix engineer.
 The band had stated that there will be an extension to an LP (long play), which is currently under development.

 As of September of 2022, the production for the new album is in progress.
 All the instrumental and vocal tracks have been laid down for the rough mix.
-It is expected that the final tracks will be sent to Dan Swanö (Unisound) for mixing/mastering during autumn/winter.
+The final tracks were sent to Dan Swanö (Unisound) for mixing/mastering during autumn/winter.

+The latest album was launched in June 1st of 2024 on digital platforms, under the name of “Los Hijos de Adán”, featuring 11 new songs.
+The production team is the same as in the successful EP “El Retorno a la Obscuridad”.
+The lineup changed regarding the drums section, making Randy Corona the most recent and youngest member.